 Our Story

-Midtown is one of Milwaukee’s most historically rich — and historically underserved — neighborhoods.
+Midtown is one of Milwaukee’s most historically rich

-From Father Groppi’s civil rights organizing to the resettlement of displaced Bronzeville families in the 1950s and ‘60s, our streets carry the stories of resilience, resistance, and reinvention.
+From Father Groppi’s civil rights organizing to the resettlement of displaced Bronzeville families in the 1950s and ‘60s,

 We honor this legacy while acknowledging the painful history of redlining, disinvestment, and policy-driven harm that continues to affect our community today.

-That’s why MNA exists.
+That’s why MNA exists!

 We were founded in 2017 to reclaim our identity and shape our future.